-Features of Facebook’s Organizational Culture
+Facebook’s Organizational Culture & Its Traits

-- Rewards creative problem solving and decision-making
+- Creative problem-solving and decision-making

 - Continuous improvement

-Facebook’s status as the world’s biggest social media company is partly founded on the company’s organizational culture, which is known as a hacker culture.
+Facebook’s status as one of the world’s biggest social media businesses is partly founded on the company’s organizational culture.
 An advantage of this corporate culture is its support for flexibility, especially in rapidly addressing issues and problems in the social media business.
-Another advantage is that the culture facilitates Facebook Inc.’s continuous improvement, which is essential in the context of online social networking, as the online environment changes rapidly.
-However, a possible disadvantage of this organizational culture is the difficulty in strictly implementing new mandates that impose limits on employees’ activities.
-This is so because Facebook Inc.’s workers are accustomed to a corporate culture where they are empowered to flexibly do their jobs.
+Another advantage is that the culture facilitates Facebook’s continuous improvement, which is essential in the context of online services.
+For example, continuous improvement helps develop solutions to online security issues arising from technological advances and changes to the Internet.
+Thus, these cultural traits strengthen competitive advantages and contribute to the effectiveness of Facebook’s (Meta’s) generic competitive strategy and intensive growth strategies.